 Born and raised in Edinburgh, Judy received her early musical training as a chorister at St Mary’s Music School, where she had lessons with Margaret Aronson.
 She read music at the University of Edinburgh, where she was a finalist in the Donald Tovey Memorial Prize and became the first female alto lay clerk to be appointed to the choir of St Mary’s Episcopal Cathedral.

-In 2012 Judy participated in the Crear Mastercourse and is one of Malcolm Martineau’s Crear Scholars.
-She was awarded the Bucher Fraser Scholarship for postgraduate study by the University of Edinburgh, was generously supported by the Trufflehunter fund and the Sir Richard Stapley Trust, and was the inaugural recipient of the Von Ibler – Innes Schola Cantorum of Edinburgh award to help her pursue postgraduate study in London.
+One of Malcolm Martineau’s Crear Scholars, Judy was awarded the Bucher Fraser Scholarship for postgraduate study by the University of Edinburgh, was generously supported by the Trufflehunter fund and the Sir Richard Stapley Trust, and was the inaugural recipient of the Von Ibler – Innes Schola Cantorum of Edinburgh award to help her pursue postgraduate study in London.
 She graduated with a Masters in vocal performance from The Guildhall School of Music and Drama, where she studied with Susan Waters.

-A sought-after alto soloist for oratorio work, she regularly performs across the UK in Handel’s Messiah and Dixit Dominus, Mozart’s Requiem, Vivaldi’s Gloria, Bach’s Passions, Mass in B minor and Magnificat, and Rossini’s Petite Messe Solennelle, and recently sang her first Angel in a huge performance of The Dream of Gerontius by Elgar with massed choral societies of Epsom and Barnes in Southwark Cathedral.
-Solo recital projects have included Debussy chansons in St Cecila’s Hall, Edinburgh; Wagner, Strauss and Mahler in the Edinburgh International Festival as part of Songlines; music by composers and poets of WW1 in St Martin-in-the-Fields; contemporary settings of Shakespeare sonnets for Song in the City, and a solo lieder recital of Schubert and Hans Gál in the Queen’s Hall, Edinburgh where her lieder singing was praised for its “dynamism and delicacy”.
-She sings with the City Bach Collective and the Kellie Consort, presenting solo Bach cantatas with period chamber ensembles.
-Work with larger ensembles includes Britten’s Phaedra, Mahler’s 3rd Symphony, and Elgar’s Sea Pictures, and she gave the second ever performance and Orcadian premiere of Sir Peter Maxwell Davies’ The Birds with the St Andrews New Music Ensemble, alonsgide works by Errollyn Wallen.
+She is a sought-after alto soloist for concert work, experienced in the early oratorio of Bach, Handel and Vivaldi as well as larger works including Rossini Petite Messe Solennelle, Elgar’s Music Makers and Dream of Gerontius, and the Verdi Requiem .
+Solo recital projects have included Debussy chansons in St Cecila’s Hall, Edinburgh; Wagner, Strauss and Mahler in the Edinburgh International Festival as part of Songlines; music by composers and poets of WW1 in St Martin-in-the-Fields; contemporary settings of Shakespeare sonnets for Song in the City, Michael Nyman’s Six Celan Songs in the Barbican, and a solo lieder recital of Schubert and Hans Gál in the Queen’s Hall, Edinburgh where her lieder singing was praised for its “dynamism and delicacy”.
+She has presented solo Bach cantatas with the City Bach Collective and the Kellie Consort, while work with larger ensembles includes Britten’s Phaedra, Mahler’s 3rd Symphony, and Elgar’s Sea Pictures, and she gave the second ever performance and Orcadian premiere of Sir Peter Maxwell Davies’ The Birds with the St Andrews New Music Ensemble, alonsgide works by Errollyn Wallen.

 On stage she has sung the role of Mrs Noye in Noye’s Fludde, Juno in both Handel’s Semele and Charpentier’s Actéon changé en biche, performed in a new music and theatre piece Why does the Queen die? by Iain Burnside (revived after a successful premiere at the Oxford Lieder Festival) and played a fox and a Japanese warrior in the Tête-à-Tête opera festival.
-She sings for the chorus of Scottish Opera.
+She performs regularly with period ensembles the Dunedin Consort, Marian Consort, Monteverdi Choir, La Nuova Musica, English Concert, Arcangelo, OAE and AAM, as well as larger operatic ensembles, including Scottish Opera, Opera Rara, Nevil Holt Opera, Mahogany Opera, and English Touring Opera.
 In Opera Magazine her performance in the role of Äbtissin in Hans Gál’s opera Das Lied der Nacht was highlighted; “contralto Judy Brown lent distinction … brought all the requisite steadiness, purity, dignity and command.”

 ***CONCERT PROMOTERS: please get in touch directly using the Contact page for an up-to date biography for concert programmes***